atata-framework/atata.io/upgrade/to-atata-2.md

 SomeInput.Should.BeEmpty();
 ```

-## Renaming and Changes of Frequently Used Classes and Members
+## Renaming and changes of frequently used classes and members

-### Component Finding
+### Component finding

 - `ComponentScopeLocateOptions` -> `ComponentScopeFindOptions`
 - `ComponentScopeLocateResult` -> `ComponentScopeFindResult`